frederic-perez/AmE-dictionary/data/idioms.md

 __flash__ :two: __1__ _v_ _slang_ To expose one’s nudity indecently. _She flashed me anyway._
 __flat out__
 __flat-earther__
-__flat-footed__ :dart::two: __1__ Slow to react.
+__flat-footed__ :dart::three: __1__ Slow to react.
 Unprepared.
 Often used in the phrase “caught flat footed.” _That goal was my fault, guys.
 I got caught flat-footed on the play._
 __flatline__ :two: _slang_ To die or come very close to death.
 The “flat line” in question is a straight, horizontal line on an electrocardiogram or electroencephalogram indicating a lack of heart or brain activity. _The patient flatlined and we were unable to resuscitate.
 Time of death was 18:56._
 __flesh out__ :two::hammer:
 __flick off__ :dart: _He flicked off the light._